 SUStainable History districts

-"21 century will be determined by how we deal with climate change and social inequality, especially in cities"
+"The 21st century will be determined by the way we deal with climate change and social inequality, especially in cities."

 Actions to reduce the impact of climate change and build more resilient cities often contribute to reducing social inequality, inter alia by creating opportunities for community investment.
 The EIT Climate-KIC supports cities to develop and implement integrated bottom-up sustainability projects, which can however be implemented at city level as well.
 They help city communities acquire leadership skills and set a course for the promotion of sustainable and sustainable policies and projects, which in turn create local prosperity through jobs and investment.